Falcons hold on to beat Jets in London

 Ty Johnson got into the end zone at the start of the second half to give the Jets hope, and they got within three points as they followed Michael Carter's touchdown with a two-point conversion.

-The majority of a boisterous UK crowd, relishing the NFL's return to London after the pandemic forced last season's international series to be cancelled, hoped for a field goal to take the game into overtime.
+The majority of a boisterous crowd of 60,589, relishing the NFL's return to London after the pandemic forced last season's international series to be cancelled, hoped for a field goal to take the game into overtime.

 But Mike Davis ran in Atlanta's third touchdown of the day to ensure the Falcons, who have had a nasty knack of throwing away big leads, did not add another to the collection, improving to 2-3 for the season.